homebysix/ejdotcom/content/posts/filevault-escrow-daemon.md

 2023-09-07 09:50:20.810 Df mdmclient[2873:6149] [com.apple.ManagedClient:HTTPUtil] [0:MDMDaemon:HTTPUtil:<0x6149>] >>>>> Sending HTTP request (PUT) [Acknowledged(SecurityInfo):beebd0b3-7d15-4e06-8894-ba59b7163992] >>>>>
 ```

-In this example, the time between generation and escrow was **16 hours**.
+In this example, the time between generation and escrow was almost **18 hours**.
 This could be anything up to 24 hours, but it's likely that this method will produce a delay of hours, not minutes.

 ### Login inventory